marplemr/oren.github.io/talks/wild.md

 ![me](http://oren.github.io/oren_golan.png)

 When not collecting Hello Kitty accessories, Oren likes to create things and break them apart.
-He hacks on Node.js at YP.com and eats Javascript for breakfast.
+He hacks on Node.js and Go at YP.com and eats Javascript for breakfast.

 Links
 -----